• Skip to primary navigation

 They don't necessarily celebrate all of the traditional American holidays, for instance, Memorial Day.
 But they do have some unique Amish holidays that they celebrate.

 The Amish do not typically celebrate July 4th, Memorial Day, Labor Day, or Halloween.
-They do not believe in going to war, so they don't celebrate the holidays concerning our freedom.
+They are nonresistant and do not believe in going to war, so they don't celebrate the holidays concerning our freedom.
 They mostly celebrate religious holidays.

 Depending on their place of employment, they may get to have a day off of work on these holidays.
-And they may even put off a few fireworks over the 4th of July, but they don't necessarily observe the holiday.
+They may even put off a few fireworks over the 4th of July, but they don't necessarily observe the holiday.

 October 11 Amish Holiday